Buy Self-help legal documents

-If you have been charged with a criminal offence and are awaiting trial or sentencing, you may apply to the court for an order suppressing publication of your name.
+If you have been charged with a criminal offence in New Zealand and are awaiting trial or sentencing, you may apply to the court for an order suppressing publication of your name.

 An order for a permanent suppression is difficult to get.
 It is used sparingly as there is a strong presumption by the court that it is in the public interest to make the names available.